jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 WordPress is open-source content management system for people to set up websites, but it may suffer several attacks, such as brute force attacks by attackers.
 It is necessary to improve WordPress Security.
 In this scenario, the iThemes Security plugin and Password bcrypt plugin will be used to improve WordPress Security.
 # iThemes Security
 iThemes Security is a plugin used to secure and protect WordPress.
+Some functions are limited because of free version.
+Only functions of free version will be introduced.

 ## Installation and Setting up the iThemes Security plugin
 Press Add New on the left of the WordPress menu.